 How much of ourselves do we show to others?
 And how much do we keep locked away?
 No matter how much of our personality sits above the water and how much is submerged, our desires often float to the top—the need for connection, belonging and understanding central to the human experience.
 However, for many LGBTQ+ people, the relationship between hiding and seeking is impacted by social oppression.
 Many spend their most formative years hiding who they are from others, forcing their emotions and desires down.
 And no matter at what age you choose to break free and come out, the ghosts of those years spent hiding still lurk in the shadows.

-The Male Gaze: Hide and Seek, explores the complicated relationship between belonging, freedom and desire.
-From the powerful bonds of friendship in our early teens through to the random sexual encounters we seek in an online world.
+The Male Gaze: Hide and Seek explores the complicated relationship between belonging, freedom and desire.
+From the powerful bonds of friendship in our early teens to the random sexual encounters we seek in an online world.
 Each short story, exploring hidden emotions alongside long-held desires.
-While at the same time, reflecting our global need for companionship, place and purpose.
-The result of which is another assured and insightful celebration of the power of short film.
-NQV Media once again bringing a wealth of voices, artistry and storytelling to the screen in a blaze of pride.
+While simultaneously reflecting our global need for companionship, place and purpose.
+The result is another assured and insightful celebration of the power of short films.
+NQV Media once again brings a wealth of voices, artistry and storytelling to the screen in a blaze of pride.

 Directed by Leandro Goddinho and Paulo Menezes, Lolo opens the collection.
 Lolo is 11 years old and confident in his emerging sexuality.
 But, when Lolo’s new boyfriend refuses to go public due to Lolo being ‘too gay,’ Lolo’s confidence is knocked.
 Luckily his vibrant friends Elena and Toby are on hand to help.
 The result, a sublime short film that unpicks the fears we dwell on as we emerge from the cocoon of childhood; its message of optimism, strength and friendship shines with sincerity and joy.